 8. Find the Perfect Jack-O-Lantern at Burt’s Pumpkin Farm

-There are plenty of fun things to do during fall, but arguably none are as popular as finding that perfect pumpkin to take home and carve into a Jack-O-Lantern.
+There are plenty of fun things to do during fall in Georgia, but arguably none are as popular as finding that perfect pumpkin to take home and carve into a Jack-O-Lantern.

 Owned by Johnny and Kathy Burt, the farm grows more than 20 varieties of pumpkins on 50 to 70 acres of farmland each year.
 So you’re practically guaranteed to find one to suit your family’s liking.